cloudmesh-community/book/chapters/doc/report-2.md

 many hours of work that you will face while fighting with Word.
 We got feedback from those that tried it and they thanked us later.
-Furthermore, in case you are in a team, you can use either git while collaboratively developing the LaTeX document, use sharelatex, or overleaf.
+Furthermore, in case you are in a team, you can use either git while collaboratively developing the LaTeX document, use overleaf.

 However, we allow you to use word under the following conditions: